meitiv-et/paths/EmissionsCalculator/README.md

    - VMTmix : fractions that must add up to 1 for every combination of all other attributes fixed *except* sourceTypeID
 4. `vehTypeMap.yaml` which cointains the mapping from the DynusT's vehicle types to MOVES source type ID groups in yaml format.
-For
-   example:
+It must be placed in the working directory.
+For example:
 	```yaml
 	1:[11,21,31,32]
 	2:[51,52,53,54]